A Machine Learning Approach to Two-Stage Adaptive Robust Optimization

 \subsection{Experimental Design}

-We conduct two different experiments.
-In the first experiment, we generate and solve ARO instances to near-optimality in Phase 1 {using tight tolerances for Algorithm \ref{alg1} and \ref{alg2}.} Then, we use XGBOOST \citep{XGBoost} for the classification approach in Algorithm \ref{alg:overview}, and compare its performance with OPT (Algorithm \ref{alg:prescriptive}).
+We conduct two sets of experiments.
+In the first set of experiments, we generate and solve ARO instances to near-optimality in Phase 1 using tight tolerances for Algorithm \ref{alg1} and \ref{alg2}.
+Then, we use XGBOOST \citep{XGBoost} for the classification approach in Algorithm \ref{alg:overview}, and compare its performance with OPT (Algorithm \ref{alg:prescriptive}).
 There are two main reasons behind this experimental design.
 First, we aim to demonstrate the effectiveness of our approach regardless of the machine learning method used.
 Second, we aim to evaluate the trade-off between interpretability and prediction accuracy.
 XGBOOST is known for its high performance on various prediction tasks but lacks interpretability compared to OPT.
 In contrast, OPT is highly interpretable due to its simple decision tree structure but may have weaker prediction accuracy compared to XGBOOST.
-By comparing these two methods, we aim to analyze the cost we have to pay to gain interpretability.
-We also analyze the effectiveness of Algorithm \ref{alg_partition} in this experiment.
-We provide the results in Section \ref{sec:numerical_acc} and \ref{sec:numerical_partition}.
+By comparing these two methods, we aim to analyze the cost we have to pay to gain interpretability. { We also analyze the effectiveness of Algorithm \ref{alg_partition} and the generalization described in Section \ref{subsec:variability}.} We provide the results in Section \ref{sec:numerical_acc},\ref{sec:numerical_partition} and \ref{sec:numerical_variability}.